 Iris reticulata grows wild in the cold and dry mountains of Turkey, Iraq, Iran and Russia.
 The bulbs need a consistent supply of moisture during the spring, but should stay quite dry during summer and autumn.
 They will rot in heavy or wet soil.

-Rock gardens and gravel gardens are ideal locations for these bulbs.
+Rock gardens and gravel gardens are ideal planting locations for these bulbs.
 Also consider fast-draining areas beside a front walk or stone patio.
-The bulbs may also be grown in an elevated alpine trough or be planted in pots for indoor blooms.
+Another option is to grow the bulbs in an elevated alpine trough or in pots.

 The bulbs of iris reticulata are shaped like teardrops and have a netting-like tunic that covers the outside of the bulb.
 Correct planting depth is 4" deep and 3" apart, with the pointed end up.